Hangover: Management

-Hangovers are poorly understood from a medical point of view.
-Health care professionals prefer to study alcohol abuse from a standpoint of treatment and prevention, and there is a view that the hangover provides a useful, natural and intrinsic disincentive to excessive drinking.
+"There is no magic potion for beating hangovers—and only time can help.
+A person must wait for the body to finish clearing the toxic byproducts of alcohol metabolism, to rehydrate, to heal irritated tissue, and to restore immune and brain activity to normal.
+There is no way to speed up the brain's recovery from alcohol use—drinking coffee, taking a shower, or having an alcoholic beverage the next morning will not cure a hangover." says NIAAA.

 Within the limited amount of serious study on the subject, there is debate about whether a hangover may be prevented or at least mitigated.
 There is also a vast body of folk medicine and simple quackery.
 A four-page literature review in the British Medical Journal concludes: "No compelling evidence exists to suggest that any conventional or complementary intervention is effective for preventing or treating alcohol hangover.
 The most effective way to avoid the symptoms of alcohol induced hangover is to avoid drinking."
 Most remedies do not significantly reduce overall hangover severity.
 Some compounds reduce specific symptoms such as vomiting and headache, but are not effective in reducing other common hangover symptoms such as drowsiness and fatigue.